dotnet/runtime/src/clr/README.md

 ## Using Your Build

 The build places all of its generated files under the `bin` directory at the base of the repository.
-There is a `bin\Log` directory that contains log files generated during the build (Most useful when the build fails).
+There is a `bin\Log` directory that contains log files generated during the build (most useful when the build fails).
 The the actual output is placed in a directory like this

 * bin\Product\Windows_NT.x64.Release

 Where you can see the operating system and CPU architecture, and the build type are part of the name.
-While the 'raw' output of the build is sometimes useful, normally you are only interested in the Nuget packages that were built, which are placed in the directory
+While the 'raw' output of the build is sometimes useful, normally you are only interested in the NuGet packages that were built, which are placed in the directory

 * bin\Product\Windows_NT.x64.Release\.nuget\pkg